holoviz/param/README.md

 ---

 Enjoying Param?
-Show your support with a [Github star](https://github.com/holoviz/param) — it’s a simple click that means the world to us and helps others discover it too! ⭐️
+Show your support with a [Github star](https://github.com/holoviz/param) to help others discover it too! ⭐️

 ---